 Being a dad is a rewarding, challenging, and fun job.
 I wouldn’t trade it for the world.
 Being a father is filled with many experiences, some better than others.
 As we all desire to be the best dads we can be, to be All Pro Dads, we do our best to create experiences for our kids to enjoy.

 If we are honest, some of these experiences are intended for both father and child.
-I think that is the reason we, as dads, get labeled as adult kids.
+I think that is the reason we, as dads, often get labeled as adult kids.
 Because we seem to have just as much fun as our kids.
-Here are 10 things that every dad and kid should experience together.
+Here are 10 things every dad and kid should experience together.

 1. A road trip.